SeanKruse/school-projects/README.md

 [Jump to Code](<./Data Structures and Algorithms>)

 ### Computer Science 1
-The emphasis of the coursework is on the techniques and style of Object-Oriented programming in Java.
+The emphasis of the coursework is on the techniques and style of Object-Oriented Programming in Java.

 [Jump to Code](<./Computer Science 1>)